LSYS/LexicalRichness/README.rst

 7. Formulation & Algorithmic Details
 ------------------------------------
-For details under the hood, please see `this section <https://lexicalrichness.readthedocs.io/en/latest/#details-of-lexical-richness-measures>`_ this section in the docs (or `see here <https://www.lucasshen.com/software/lexicalrichness/doc#details-of-lexical-richness-measures>`_).
+For details under the hood, please see `this section <https://lexicalrichness.readthedocs.io/en/latest/#details-of-lexical-richness-measures>`_ in the docs (or `see here <https://www.lucasshen.com/software/lexicalrichness/doc#details-of-lexical-richness-measures>`_).

 8. Example use cases